 It allows you to carry around all your notes on one device, it’s very easy to share digital notes and you can easily re-arrange and edit your notes.

-It’s a 10.2-inch IPS panel, with a sharp 2160 x 1620 resolution and brightness levels that can reach around 450 nits.
-It’s a convenient portable size, while still being comfortable to write on.
+It integrates a 10.2-inch IPS panel, with a sharp 2160 x 1620 resolution, 105.3% of the sRGB color gamut, and brightness levels that can reach around 500 nits.

 The Apple Pencil (1st Gen) offers a comfortable and balanced feel, rapid response time, and pressure sensitivity for smooth drawing and notetaking.